neuralmagic/deepsparse/examples/benchmark-ui/README.md

 ## Starting FastAPI and Uvicorn in Droplet

-After Droplet creation, and setting up a Python environment, you can spin up a server with the following command:
+After Droplet creation, and setting up a Python environment, you can spin up a server by first following the steps in the `Install` section, and then starting a server with the following command:

 ```bash
 uvicorn app:app --host 0.0.0.0
 ```

-This will start the Gradio Demo via FastAPI on Uvicorn's default `port 8000`.
+This will start the Gradio Demo on Uvicorn's default `port 8000`.
 To start demo in browser, call the `deepsparse` route with the IPv4 address of your VM in the URL:

     http://<ipaddress>:8000/deepsparse/

-For further details on how to configure a Droplet for launching this demo you can follow the directions in the following Neural Magic blog.
+For further details on how to configure a Droplet for launching this demo you can follow the guide in the following Neural Magic blog.